metason/SpatialReasoner/README.md

 | log()
 ```

-The filter, pick, select, slice, and produce operations do change the list of output objects to be different from the input.
+The filter, pick, select, slice, produce and reload operations do change the list of output objects to be different from the input.
 All other operations do pass the list of input objects to the output, but may change sort order of or add attribute values to the spatial objects.

 | Op | Syntax | Examples |
 | -------- | ------- | -------- |